LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 But the second example require quotation otherwise Scheme will try to evaluate 1 as a function.

-If cons cells are put into e sequance:
+If cons cells are put into e sequence:

 ```scheme
 (1 .
 (2 .
 (3 . ())))